nextflow-io/nf-prov/README.md

 Configuration scope for the desired output formats.
 The following formats are available:

 - `bco`: Render a [BioCompute Object](https://biocomputeobject.org/).
 Supports the `file` and `overwrite` options.

-  *New in version 1.3.0*: additional "pass-through" options are available for BCO fields that can't be inferred from the pipeline.
-See [BCO.md](./BCO.md) for more information.
+See [BCO.md](./BCO.md) for more information about the additional config options for BCO.

 - `dag`: Render the task graph as a Mermaid diagram embedded in an HTML document.
 Supports the `file` and `overwrite` options.

 - `legacy`: Render the legacy format originally defined in this plugin (default).
 Supports the `file` and `overwrite` options.

+*New in version 1.4.0*

+- `wrroc`: Render a [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/).
+Includes all three profiles (Process, Workflow, and Provenance).
+See [WRROC.md](./WRROC.md) for more information about the additional config options for WRROC.

 Any number of formats can be specified, for example: